Festo1/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 * mul - multiplies two integers.

-* print_numbers - Prints the numbers from.
+* print_numbers - Prints the numbers.

-* print_most_numbers - Print the numbers from 0 up to 9.
+* print_most_numbers - Prints the numbers.

-* more_numbers - It prints 10 times the numbers.
+* more_numbers - It prints times the numbers.

 * print_line - It  creats a straight line in the terminal.